 You can change your First Name and Last Name details in this section.

-Just type your first name and last name into the name fields …
+Just enter the first name and last name into the name fields …

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the name you originally set up for your site or blog in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the name you originally set up for your site in your posts, then change the Nickname (required) field and select another nickname from the Display name publicly as drop down menu …

 You can add multiple nicknames in your profile section.

-If you select a nickname, all your blog posts, comments, etc. will appear with your new nickname, instead of the one that you originally installed WordPress with.
+If you select a nickname, all your posts, published comments, etc. will then display with your new nickname, instead of the one that you originally set up your site with.

 Profile > Contact Info